-- > Mode - This field determines the wireless mode which the Router works on. - > Channel Width Select any channel width from the drop-down list.
-The default setting is automatic, which can adjust the channel width for your clients automatically.

-- Channel This field determines which operating frequency will be used.
+- > Mode - This field determines the wireless mode which the router works on. - ➤ Channel Width - Select any channel width from the pull-down list.
+The default setting is automatic, which can adjust the channel width for your clients automatically. - ➤ Channel - This field determines which operating frequency will be used.
 The default channel is set to Auto, so the AP will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Max Tx Rate You can limit the maximum transmission rate of the Router through this field. - Disable Security The wireless security function can be enabled or disabled.
-If disabled, the wireless stations will be able to connect the Router without encryption.
-It is recommended strongly that you choose one of following options to enable security. - > WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.

-For ASCII, the key can be made up of any numbers 0 to 9 and any letters A to Z, the length should be between 8 and 63 characters.

-For Hexadecimal, the key can be made up of any numbers 0 to 9 and letters A to F, the length should be between 8 and 64 characters.

-Please also note the key is case sensitive, this means that upper and lower case keys will affect the outcome.
-It would also be a good idea to write down the key and all related wireless security settings.

-No Change - If you chose this option, wireless security configuration will not change!
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - ➤ Disable Security - The wireless security function can be enabled or disabled.
+If disabled, the wireless stations will be able to connect the router without encryption.
+It is recommended strongly that you choose one of following options to enable security. - > WPA/WPA2-Personal Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.
+For ASCII, the key can be made up of any numbers 0 to 9 and any letters A to Z, the length should be between 8 and 63 characters. - For Hexadecimal, the key can be made up of any numbers 0 to 9 and letters A to F, the length should be between 8 and 64 characters. - Please also note the key is case sensitive, this means that upper and lower case keys will affect the outcome.
+It would also be a good idea to write down the key and all related wireless security settings. - No Change If you chose this option, wireless security configuration will not change!

 These settings are only for basic wireless parameters.
-For advanced settings, please refer to 4.6 Wireless.
+For advanced settings, please refer to 4.6 Wireless. - 6.
+Click the Finish button to complete the Quick Setup.